Skip to content

 kubectl apply -f deploy/kubernetes/teranode/teranode-cr.yaml -n teranode-operator

 A fresh Teranode starts up in IDLE state by default.
-To start syncing from the legacy network, you can run:
+To start syncing from the network, you can run:

 To know more about the syncing process, please refer to the Teranode Sync Guide